MikhailTapio/Crimson-XP/README.md

 I best learn by example, so any simple code snippets are greatly welcome

-"Attraction is in the eye of the beholder"
+"Experienced in the art of attraction"